Released in 1985, the ZX Spectrum 128 is the first real upgrade to the ZX Spectrum family from its original systems.

 Still utilising the Zilog Z80, the main difference is obvious in the name.
 RAM had been increased to 128k.
 This is a well-supported upgrade, as from this point forwards many 128k games were produced for the ZX Spectrum 128.
 In addition to the RAM upgrade, the ZX Spectrum 128 benefits from a new sound chip, the AY-3-8912.
 This allowed for much-improved sound and music.

-Sinclair ZX Spectrum 128 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
+Sinclair ZX Spectrum 128 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Sinclair ZX Spectrum 128.
-RetroArch is a front end that utilises emulator 'cores', it is reasonably easy to use and has lots of good supporting documentation on how to use it.
+RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 Also, check out the other Sinclair ZX Spectrum 128 emulators we enjoy using: